Pylons/pyramid/docs/narr/urldispatch.rst

    type.

-If no route matches in the above configuration, :mod:`repoze.bfg` will call the "fallback" :term:`root factory` callable provided to it during ``make_app`.
+If no route matches in the above configuration, :mod:`repoze.bfg` will call the "fallback" :term:`root factory` callable provided to the :term:`Configurator` constructor.
 If the "fallback" root factory is None, a ``NotFound`` error will be raised when no route matches.

 .. note:: See :ref:`using_model_interfaces` for more information about
           how views are found when interfaces are attached to a